ME1312/SubServers-2/README.md

 ![Example Folder](https://s30.postimg.org/qhcx95jep/Screen_Shot_2016_12_15_at_4_30_15_PM.png)
 4. If you are updating, make sure to update the files in `~/SubServers`, they wont reset themselves.
 5. You can now launch SubServers via your terminal: `java -jar SubServers.Bungee.jar`
-6. All SubServers.Bungee commands can be accessed in console using `sub help`
+6. All SubServers.Bungee commands can be accessed in console using `/sub help`

 ## How to Install/Update SubServers.Client Pre-Releases
 1. Download your favorite commit of SubServers.Client ([Click Here](https://github.com/ME1312/SubServers-2/tree/master/Artifacts) for the latest commit)